monzum/tuf-legacy/README.md

 Components for testing:

 		legacy-client: src/legacy-client
 				the legacy application (with built-in software updater).
 				The main file performs all the necessary work.
 				 The dir src/legacy-client/client handles the TUF related work when the network interposer is enabled

 		server: src/server-resources
-				the server.py runs an HTTP server on localhost.Other files in the dir handle server admin work (i.e.create manifest after updating libray files of legacy applications).
-The directories src/server-resources/metadata and src/server-resources/targets handle TUF related work
+				the server.py runs an HTTP server on localhost.

 		mirrors: src/mirrors
 			For now we have three mirrors running on ports 8000-8002